adobe/helix-logging/README.md

 ### `GOOGLE_PRIVATE_KEY`

 This is the private key associated with the Google Cloud Platform Service account created above.
-In order to retrieve the correct value see [Creating and Managing Service Account Keys in the Google Cloud Platform documentation](https://cloud.google.com/iam/docs/creating-managing-service-account-keys) or continue the step-by-step guide from above:
+In order to retrieve the correct value, see [Creating and Managing Service Account Keys in the Google Cloud Platform documentation](https://cloud.google.com/iam/docs/creating-managing-service-account-keys) or continue the step-by-step guide from above:

-6. make sure you've followed all steps to get the value of `GOOGLE_CLIENT_EMAIL`
+6. Make sure you've followed all steps to get the value of `GOOGLE_CLIENT_EMAIL`
-7. copy the value of the `private_key` property in the JSON file you've downloaded
+7. Copy the value of the `private_key` property in the JSON file you've downloaded

 **Note:** The private key and the value of the `GOOGLE_PRIVATE_KEY` environment variable should be considered private and should never be checked in to source control.